Thursday, April 26, 2012 – 10am – 5:30pm

 Admission to the historic homes below is included with purchase of a Norfolk Garden Tour ticket.

 THE HUNTER HOUSE VICTORIAN MUSEUM, 240 West Freemason St. In 1894, Boston architect W.P.
 Wentworth designed a new Richardsonian Romanesque townhouse for James Wilson Hunter Sr., a banker and prominent Norfolk merchant, wife Lizzie and children James Wilson Hunter, Jr., Harriett Cornelia and Eloise Dexter.
 In the 1960s, Eloise, the last surviving family member, requested that her estate be used in part to establish a museum, preserving the home’s architecture, furnishings and decorative arts.
 Rich in architectural details, the museum displays the family’s collections, including an unusual Inglenook, a Renaissance Revival bedchamber suite, a nursery of Victorian playthings, stained-glass windows and an elaborately embroidered crazy quilt.
 Lavish period reproduction floor and wall coverings and drapery treatments complement the collection.
-There is also a collection of 20th century medical memorabilia that belonged to Dr. James Wilson Hunter, Jr. Open 10 a.m. to 4 p.m.
+There is also a collection of 20th century medical memorabilia that belonged to Dr. James Wilson Hunter, Jr. Open until 3:30pm on tour day.
+No Charge with Tour Ticket.

 Other Places of Interest